MobileFirst-Platform-Developer-Center/DevCenter/_posts/2016/2016-04-12-mobile-foundation-bluemix-configuration-with-onprem-analytics-server.md

 ```

-Click on “Start Advanced Server” option to create a MobileFirst server.
+Click on “Start Advanced Server” option to create a MobileFirst Server.

-This should be create you a MobileFirst server instance with analytics server configured.
+This should be create you a MobileFirst Server instance with analytics server configured.

 You can login to the Operations console and ensure that it is accessible.

-The configuration of on-premises analytics server to the MobileFirst server on Bluemix can be verified by adding sample adapter or by registering app on MFP server and checking the analytics data on the analytics server.
+The configuration of on-premises analytics server to the MobileFirst Server on Bluemix can be verified by adding sample adapter or by registering app on MFP server and checking the analytics data on the analytics server.